 Our own school learning gaps are bad and they have gotten worse.

-We have multiple levels of prejudice and discrimination driving the earning and wealth inequities for us as a nation, and we do need to directly address those issues but we also need to make it a major priority for absolutely everyone from every group to be able to read when they graduate from school because we create a major portion of that package of inequities if we don’t have that ability for each child.
+We have multiple levels of prejudice and discrimination that are driving the earning and wealth inequities for us as a nation, and we do need to directly address all of those issues but we also need to make it a major priority for absolutely everyone from every group to be able to read when they graduate from school because we create a major portion of that package of inequities if we don’t have that ability for each child.

 The average net worth of high school drop outs from every group is currently at $18,000.